-Charles Ryan will begin his second season as an assistant sprints/hurdles coach for the Bulldogs in 2009.
+Charles Ryan will begin his 3rd season as the Assistant Sprints/Hurdles Coach for LA Tech in 2009-10.
 Ryan was recruited to Tech by Shawn Jackson after earning a solid reputation as one of the best young coaching talents in the country.
-Ryan will work directly with the Tech hurdlers and share sprint recruiting duties with Jackson.
+Ryan works directly with the LA Tech hurdlers and shares sprint coaching duties with Jackson.